 Remote Testing Without Moderator

-The most popular form of user testing allows a large scale of testing at a low cost.
+The most popular form of user testing allows a large scale of testing at a low cost (especially helpful in enterprise SEO).
 Testers will typically receive a set of instructions and they can conduct the test in their own time without the help of a moderator.
 The advantage of this method is that it can be conducted at scale with a lower cost.
 However, the drawback to this model is that it is positioned around finding problems, without any feedback from users on how these can be corrected.
 This method of testing is recommended when making small tweaks to a website or product, not for large overhaul projects.

 The User Testing Process